 The main sources for institutional financial aid are 1) grants, (2) federal loans, (3) part-time employment, and (4) scholarships.
 Scholarships and grants are portions of the financial aid award that do not have to be repaid and are made possible by special gifts and income from the University, various state programs, and the federal government.
 Any student who wishes to receive financial aid from any of the programs administered here must complete the Free Application for Federal Student Aid (FAFSA).
 Supplemental information may be required for some scholarship programs.
 More information about the scholarship programs at SCU is available at https://www.scuhs.edu/financial-aid/sfah/ and https://www.scuhs.edu/financial-aid/scholarships/.
 FAFSA school code: 001229.

-The Financial Aid Shopping Sheet (PDF) is a consumer tool that can be used to notify students about their financial aid package.
+The Financial Aid Shopping Sheet is a consumer tool that can be used to notify students about their financial aid package.
 It is a standardized form that is designed to simplify the information that prospective students receive about costs and financial aid so that they can easily compare institutions and make informed decisions about where to attend school.
-SCU students can access their Financial Shopping Sheet by going to this site on MySCU: Shopping Sheet
+SCU students can access their Financial Shopping Sheet by going to the site on mySCU.

 Federal and state grants are awarded based on financial need.
 These grants include federal sources such as the Federal Pell Grant.
 Additionally, need-based work programs such as Federal Work-Study, which is a program through which you earn money, while in school, to help you pay for your educational expenses are awarded to qualified individuals.